This site is produced and sponsored by Newport's

 Best place to view with limited time:

-Narragansett
+Narragansett Ave

-to Ruggles Ave
+to Ruggles Ave.

 Handicap Access: